Content on this page was generated by AI and has not been manually reviewed.

 Can changing edge improve streaming quality?

 Yes.
 A nearby, less congested edge can reduce buffering and startup times.
 If one edge blocks the streaming service, rotate to another edge in the same region.
+Is vpn legal in india in 2026: legality of vpn use, government rules, privacy rights, and how to choose a vpn in India

 Will changing edge affect my IP address?